ROSHANREDDY45/personal-Projects-mlbb-folder/README.md

 # personal-Projects-mlbb-heroesfolder1
-NOTE: MAKE SURE YOU CREATE A FLODER AND PASTE ALL THE IMAGES I PROVIDED
+NOTE: MAKE SURE YOU CREATE A FLODER heroes AND PASTE ALL THE IMAGES I PROVIDED fonder and keep that folder in mlbb folder